 After acrylic nail removal, there are a number of ways you can bring your natural nails back to their former glory.

-- at-home manicure, simply fill a bowl with warm water, and allow fingers and cuticles to soak for at least 10 minutes per hand.
+- Weekly manicures: Regular manicures, although an additional expense, help stimulate the circulation of the nail bed, promoting its growth.
+If you would prefer an at-home manicure, simply fill a bowl with warm water, and allow fingers and cuticles to soak for at least 10 minutes per hand.
 Follow the nail bath with a stimulating massage on each hand.

 - Cuticle oil: Cuticle oil, such as vitamin E or olive oil, should be applied during the massage.
 The essential vitamins found in these natural oils will help promote healthy nail growth.
 One option is the Sally Hansen Vitamin E Nail and Cuticle Oil (about $5), which prevents ridges and increases nail flexibility.